 There are a wide variety of iron supplements to choose from.
-You want to look for:
+Below are some recommendations when choosing and iron supplement.*

-- There are different forms of iron that can offer various amounts of elemental iron.
-Ferrous fumarate tends to offer the highest percentage of elemental iron, is readily available for absorption and less constipating than other types of iron.
+- Ferrous fumarate offers the highest percentage of elemental iron, is readily available for absorption and less constipating than other types of iron.*